saltstack-formulas/openvpn-formula/docs/README.rst

 ``bin/kitchen login``
 ^^^^^^^^^^^^^^^^^^^^^

-Gives you RDP access to the instance for manual testing.
+Gives you RDP/SSH access to the instance for manual testing.